rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 # Runtime Application Configuration
-Apart from your source code, there are other important files that control how your application behaves at runtime: `rhoconfig.txt` and `Config.xml`
+Apart from your source code, the other files that control your application's runtime behavior are `rhoconfig.txt` and `Config.xml`.

+The values in `rhoconfig.txt` control different aspects of your application, such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).

+The `Config.xml` file determines features of the RhoElements runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.

 ## rhoconfig.txt
-The values in `rhoconfig.txt` control different aspects of your application, such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).

-This is not to be confused with the `Config.xml` file, which determines features of the RhoElements runtime itself such as keys that can be intercepted by the application and whether to pre-load modules on startup.
-More on that later.

 You can use `rhoconfig.txt` to add arbitrary values that are specific to your application and apart from settings recognized by the platform:

 Sample yaml code: